Here are some of the biggest positive takeaways from the Huskies’ disappointing last second loss to Tulane 64-62 on November 10th.

 The Huskies need to increase Watkins’ three-point attempts because 15 attempts in 20 games is simply not enough for a 40% shooter.

 If T.T.
-Watkins can increase her three-point production to make approximately one three-pointer per game, it should open up driving opportunities for Watkins, as well as increase her free throw opportunities (T.T. shot 80% from the free throw line last season).
+Watkins can increase her three-point production to make approximately one three-pointer per game, it should open up driving opportunities for Watkins.
+Increased driving opportunities should increase her free throw opportunities (T.T. shot 80% from the free throw line last season).
 A win-win for the Huskies.